gnschenker/ES-workshop/README.md

 ```

+##GetEventStore
 - Execute the batch file `RunGetEventStore.cmd` in the root folder of the repository to run GetEventStore.
 This will start GES with the data directory `..\Data\EventStore\Projects` listening at the default tcp-ip port 1113 and http port 2113.
 The default username is equal to `admin` and the default password is `changeit`.

+##ElasticSearch
+- Make sure you have Java installed.
+Either JRE or JDK
+- Make sure you have the environment variable JAVA_HOME set (in my case C:\Program Files (x86)\Java\jre7)
+- Unzip the ElasticSearch zip file.
+- Run ElasticSearch (double click the elasticsearch.bat in the bin folder of ElasticSearch)

 #Admin GES
 Open a browser and navigate to `localhost:2113/web/index.html`.
 Enter the credentials when asked (`admin`/`changeit`).
 Navigate to the `Stream Browser` tab.
 You should see a list of streams.
 Click on the one whose events you want to see, e.g. `SampleAggregate-<ID>` where `<ID>` is a Guid representing the ID of the aggregate instance.
 The list of events in the stream will be displayed starting with the most recent event.